Pinturault beats Kristoffersen in parallel race for 30th win

 It was the only parallel event of the World Cup season, though the discipline is on the schedule at the world championships in Italy in February.

-The parallel event is a quick format, with two skiers racing side-by-side on identical, shortened giant slalom courses.
+The parallel event is a quick format, with two skiers racing side-by-side on identical, shortened giant slalom courses, marked with red and blue gates, respectively.

 They take one run on each course, with the shortest aggregate time deciding the winner.